Ayms/bitcoin-transactions/README.md

 Most likely people will not like the dev fees (see https://github.com/BTCGPU/BTCGPU/issues/226#issuecomment-346798767) but since you can adjust the high network fees that you can't decide with bitcoin-cli for example you can compensate, then <b>please realize that you will pay at the end less fees for small amounts since you can decide with this module not to follow the (exaggerated) advised/default fees</b>, however if you set too low network fees your transactions might be delayed or just not taken into account by the network

 This module is not trivial at all, the bitcoin protocol and formats do not make things easy, it is not recommended (neither authorized by the license) to try to modify anything, if you send wrong transactions to the network at best you will be immediately banned by the nodes for one day and at worse you could send transactions that could spend your funds at a wrong place

-Should this project be funded the fees will be removed and full open source license will apply

 <b>Please note that due to rounding issues there is always a satoshi floating around that will go to the network, this is a minor issue that we will not correct in order not to change all of our test vectors</b>